jordi-pujol/bb-alts/README.md

 Description

-*bb-alts* is a package that installs alternatives to busybox internal applets, adding some useful utilities to the system.
+*bb-alts* is a package that installs alternatives to busybox internal applets, allowing easy use of busybox applets in the system.

 Detects existing Debian alternatives from other packages and installs the corresponding busybox applet as another alternative, installing